CouncilofLorien/counciloflorien.github.io/docs/cards/S/seek-without-success.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Discard a ranger agent at target company's new site.
-Company must immediately return to its site of origin.   "'...Together we sought for Gollum down the whole length of Wilderland, without hope.
+Company must immediately return to its site of origin.   “‘...Together we sought for Gollum down the whole length of Wilderland, without hope.
 And without success."_ ***---LotRI***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>